 WHAT HUMAN EFFORT IS ABLE TO DO

-"Make every effort to ADD to your faith
+"Make every effort to ADD to your faith:

 Excellence, to excellence, knowledge; to knowledge, self-control; to self-control, perseverance; to perseverance, godliness; to godliness, brotherly affection; to brotherly affection, unselfish love."